DavidCEllis/quicksegy/readme.md

 # Quick SEGY #

-A small library for quickly looking at SEG-Y via random access.
+A small Python 3.6+ library for quickly looking at SEG-Y with no required dependencies.

+No tests written yet, I just needed the thing to work quickly to examine some data.

-Intended to support most of SEG-Y Revision 2 except for those features that make random access slow.
+Intended to eventually support most of SEG-Y Revision 2 except for those features that make random access slow.

-I still need test files for revision 2 as I haven't seen any 'in the wild'.
+I still need to find files for revision 2 as I haven't seen any 'in the wild'.

 ### Implemented ###